-The Light-O-Rama Show Editor can be used to build shows with several different sections.
+The Light-O-Rama Control Panel's Create Shows section can be used to build shows with several different sections.
 Among these is the Shutdown Section.
-When the scheduled end time for the show is reached, the main portion of the show (the Animation Section and the Musical Section) stops, and the sequences in the Shutdown Section are then played, one at a time, in order.
+When the scheduled end time for the show is reached, the main portion of the show (the Animation Section) and the Main Section) stops, and the sequences in the Shutdown Section are then played, one at a time, in order.
 After they have all finished, the show is truly finished.